DigitalNomad1001/Item_Catalog_Application/README.md

 * Launch the Vagrant VM (vagrant up)
 * Write your Flask application locally in the vagrant/catalog directory (which will automatically be synced to /vagrant/catalog within the VM).
 * Run your application within the VM (python /vagrant/catalog/application.py)
-* Access and test your application by visiting http://localhost:8000 locally

 * Clone this repository
 * Sample crypto database: python examplecatalog.py.
 * Run the program: python application.py.
-* Open the application in your browser: http://localhost:8000
+* Access and test your application by visiting http://localhost:8000